keeperofkey/BrainStation/reports/unit_5/risk-assessment.md

 - Theft of medical records or images
 - Inaccurate AI output sent to wrong party

+# Executive Summary

+> A concise overview of the risk assessment findings, tailored for quick understanding by senior leadership.

+# High Impact Risk Overview

+> Detailed analysis of the most significant risks identified during the risk assessment.

+# Recommendations

+> Suggested actions or strategies to mitigate or manage identified risks.

 ## Data Privacy and Compliance

 - Healthcare data is highly sensitive and there are strict regulations around its use, storage, and transmission.